aklump/check-pages/documentation/source/ext--plugins.md

 <!--
 id: plugins
+title: Plugins
 -->

-# Build a Plugin
+# Plugins: Full Customization

+## How it Looks

+_How it looks is myriad and you must refer to the plugin code to determine how it's implemented when writing tests._

+## Explained

+This is the most involved method of extending Check Pages, and offers the greatest control as well.

 @todo Where do I put these as an end user?

-This is the most involved method of extending Check Pages, and offers the greatest control as well.

 ## Creating a Plugin